kutec/kutec-content/reactjs/React - Setting up local development environment.md

 Let's begin now.

 To start with any development project, we need to setup a development enviorment.
-Nowadays, there are many online IDE are poular where project setup can be done instantly.
+Nowadays, there are many poular online IDEs available where project-setup can be done instantly.
 However, I personally prefer the local development setup for most of the projects.

 ## Reactjs - Local Development Environment

-First, we need a a local development environment.
-(I work in Windows OS, so all the steps would be in that context only).
+I work in Windows OS, so all the steps below, would be in that context only.

 ## Reactjs - Development Envioronment (online IDE)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0ODYwMTk0OSwtMTUyMjM1NjA4Niw3Mz
+eyJoaXN0b3J5IjpbMTk3NzA3MTM1MSwtMTUyMjM1NjA4Niw3Mz
 A5OTgxMTZdfQ==
 -->